RobertZetterlund/intro-to-ai/assignment3/report.md

 <!-- b.
 Validate the clusters that are found with the chosen value of K. -->

 We validate the clusters by checking if the clusters still are stable even if we remove a proportion of the points.
 We remove a random 25% of the points and examine if the labeling remains similar.
-We choose 25% as we believe that is enough to have an affect on the clusters, but not change the dataset dramatically.
+We choose 25% as we believe that is enough to have an effect on the clusters, but not change the dataset dramatically.

 <p align="center" >
     <img src="fig/kmeans-3.png" width=40%>